GabrielePicco/CryptoBuzz/README.md

 # CryptoBuzz: Decentralised cryptocurrencies newspaper

-The news is published every day automatically, using reddit as a source of information.
+The news are published every day automatically, using reddit as a source of information.
 An algorithm extract information and summarizes the content (using a transformers model) and statically generates the site with Jekyll.

 ## Decentralization of news